SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2008-07-25-in-the-search-for-a-3d-modelling-tool-for-xna.markdown

 So leaving money behind I can embark on the search for a free 3d Modelling tool, so looking around we have:

-- [Blender](http://www.blender.org/)(free, powerful, tricky interface and not very intuitive.&nbsp; Exports are tricky to use in XNA)
+- [Blender](http://www.blender.org/)(free, powerful, tricky interface and not very intuitive.
+Exports are tricky to use in XNA)
 - [Softimage XSI](http://community.softimage.com/index.php?)(Again free, has XNA integration, some training but still a bit clunky to use and importing seems hit and miss)
 - [Google Sketchup](http://sketchup.google.com/)(free and an importer has just been written for XNA, although I’ve not played with it Much)
 - [Truespace 3d](http://www.caligari.com/)